 How to prevent and Control Bed bugs

 Bed bugs are not nice insects to have them in your home.
 There are various measures that you may follow so as to prevent and control bed bugs.
 These include:

 - Drying mattresses and bedding under the sun severally and cleaning bedding and clothes often with hot water.
 But definitely, bed bugs won’t bite through your clothes.

-- Sealing all the cracks on the wall and floor completely and stop buying second hang furniture.
+- Sealing all the cracks on the wall and floor completely and stop buying second-hand furniture.
 Ensure your pets are often treated against bed bug attacks and engage bed bug examinator/professional often to check any presence of bed bugs.

 - Washing and drying (at about 140 Degrees Fahrenheit) all clothes and bedding regularly and ensure sockets are covered.